bioidiap/bob.pad.voice/README.rst

 This package is an extension to the ``bob.pad.base`` package, which provides the basic presentation attack detection (PAD) framework.

-The ``bob.pad.voice`` contains additional functionality to run PAD experiments using speech databases.
+The ``bob.pad.voice`` contains additional functionality to run PAD experiments using speech databases. ] Wrappers for speech databases are also included in this package.

 Installation